DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 * `outputterParams->tpl`
 	* Desctription: Chunk for output results.
-		If not set, all snippets results will be returned joined by `''`.
-		If set as empty string, nothing will be returned (`''`).

 		Available placeholders:
 		* `[+`_snippetName_`+]` — a snippet result (where `snippetName` is a snippet name)
 		* `[+ddRunSnippetsResult.all+]` — results of all executed snippets combined by `''`